ICPRAM 2022 Abstracts

 Authors:

-Adara R. Nogueira, Artur J. Ferreira and Mário T. Figueiredo
+Adara S. R. Nogueira, Artur J. Ferreira and Mário A. T. Figueiredo

 Abstract: Detecting diseases, such as cancer, from from gene expression data has assumed great importance and is a very active area of research.
 Today, many gene expression datasets are publicly available, which consist of microarray data with information on the activation (or not) of thousands of genes, in sets of patients that have (or not) a certain disease.
 These datasets consist of high-dimensional feature vectors (very large numbers of genes), which raises difficulties for human analysis and interpretation with the goal of identifying the most relevant genes for detecting the presence of a particular disease.
 In this paper, we propose to take a step towards the explainability of these disease detection methods, by applying feature discretization and feature selection techniques.
 We accurately classify microarray data, while substantially reducing and identifying subsets of relevant genes.
 These small subsets of genes are thus easier to interpret by human experts, thus potentially providing valuable information about which genes are involved in a given disease.